jrymk/gridfinity-eco/README.md

 My repository for my cost-aware Gridfinity setup

 ### WAIT!
 ClickPlates still has some longevity issues, where the latches become loose after a block has been inserted for a few days.
-Maybe you should wait before printing one of these
+Maybe you should wait before printing one of these (to be honest I think there's no way this will work with PLA. no matter the spring design, PLA's threshold for plastic deformation seems to be none), or maybe print it in PETG.

 ## Table of Contents